Kamala Harris accepts historic VP nomination, says 'there is no vaccine for racism'

 "That I am here tonight is a testament to the dedication of generations before me," Harris, D-Calif., said.
 "Women and men who believed so fiercely in the promise of equality, liberty, and justice for all.
 They organized, marched, and fought—not just for their vote, but for a seat at the table."

 Harris, 55, made history as the first Black woman and Indian American woman on a major party presidential ticket.
-She paid special tribute to her Indian immigrant mother for raising her and her sister to be "proud strong Black women" and then called out the systemic racism that still persists today, from the criminal justice system to healthcare.
+She paid special tribute to her Indian immigrant mother for raising her and her sister to be "proud strong Black women."
+And she called out persistent racial inequalities, which the coronavirus pandemic further exposed.

+"While this virus touches us all, let’s be honest, it is not an equal opportunity offender," Harris said.
+"Black, Latino and Indigenous people are suffering and dying disproportionately.

+"This is not a coincidence.
+It is the effect of structural racism."

+Harris said the racial inequities are evident in education, technology, health care, housing, job security, excessive force by police and the criminal justice system.

-"And let’s be clear—there is no vaccine for racism," Harris said.
+"And let’s be clear—there is no vaccine for racism," Harris said in a nod to the Black Lives Matter movement.
 "We’ve gotta do the work.
 For George Floyd.
 For Breonna Taylor.
 For the lives of too many others to name."

 In her acceptance speech, the former California Attorney General made the case that her landmark nomination reflects the kind of groundbreaking and inclusive vision of America a Biden-Harris Administration would represent.